TylerMcCraw/TylerMcCraw.github.io/_posts/2016-07-10-reverse-engineer.md

 ```

 You'll notice that you now have a folder containing the Android resources.
 But, at least the Android resources are readable!
-Take a look at the before and after Android Manifest files in my gist here: https://gist.github.com/TylerMcCraw/fc62a13a6ec4a9877858db853d274f6d
+Take a look at the before and after Android Manifest files in my gist [here](https://gist.github.com/TylerMcCraw/fc62a13a6ec4a9877858db853d274f6d)

 ## Step 2: Extract the compiled Java code using dex2jar